Can you still get a good price for BIMI International Medical Inc. (BIMI) Shares at this point?

-As of Tuesday, BIMI International Medical Inc.’s (NASDAQ:BIMI) stock closed at $0.52, down from $0.53 the previous day.
-While BIMI International Medical Inc. has underperformed by -0.65%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, BIMI fell by -91.13%, with highs and lows ranging from $13.35 to $0.40, whereas the simple moving average fell by -71.09% in the last 200 days.
+As of Monday, BIMI International Medical Inc.’s (NASDAQ:BIMI) stock closed at $0.61, up from $0.59 the previous day.
+While BIMI International Medical Inc. has overperformed by 3.16%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, BIMI fell by -88.32%, with highs and lows ranging from $13.35 to $0.40, whereas the simple moving average fell by -65.19% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now